r-/robert/README.md

 ---

 ## Overview
 R.O.B.E.R.T is a robotics project designed to showcase the integration of **Raspberry Pi** with **LEGO components** and **AI-powered image recognition**, controlled through a web dashboard.
-This powerful system demonstrates the synergy between hardware and software in an engaging and educational way.
+This system explores the synergy between hardware and software in an engaging and educational way.

 ---